After the robust discussion on my 7 tips for new managers, I decided to add a few more tips:

 12. “Admit your ignorance”

 If you don’t know the answer to a question you’re asked, don’t try to bluff a response.
 Encourage that person to research and propose the best answer.
 Employees appreciate the honesty and will grow from the experience.

 13. “Trust but verify”

-Hire good people and get out of their way.
+Hire good people and get out of their way until they ask for support.
 Periodically check that they are on the right path by comparing results to targets.